Skip to Main Content

 Research Profile

-• AtlasVPM interested in the systematic and comprehensive evaluation of the performance of the Spanish national health system;
+• AtlasVPM, interested in the systematic and comprehensive evaluation of low-value care in the Spanish national health system.
+In 2010, led ECHO with a view to expand the Spanish Atlas to several EU countries

 • CONCEPT, a project studying the association between care trajectories and health outcomes in four cohorts of patients: acute ischaemic stroke, type II diabetes, congestive heart failure and female breast cancer survivors;